 Memorial Day Half-staff Etiquette for Properly Honoring Our Nation’s Heroes.

-This year Memorial Day falls on Monday, May 27, 2013.
 While Memorial Day has largely become the “kickoff” to summer with outdoor celebrations and barbecues please take a moment to remember the men and women who died serving in the United States Armed Forces, the reason we celebrate Memorial Day each year.
 Also, as you prepare for the day’s festivities, keep in mind the proper protocol for flying a flag this (and all subsequent) Memorial Days to properly honor our nation’s heroes.

 According to United States Code Title 4 Chapter 1, Section 7, “the flag, when flown at half-staff, should be first hoisted to the peak for an instant and then lowered to the half-staff position.
 The flag should be again raised to the peak before it is lowered for the day.